 Climate change is one of the greatest threats of our era.
-The City of Stockholm aims to become a fossil free city by 2040 and citizens want to help: eight in ten residents say they want to be more active in the fight against climate change.
-Still, the City lacks solutions that engage residents or provide them with a way to directly contribute to the City’s goal.
+Stockholm aims to become a fossil free city by 2040, and citizens want to help—with 80 percent of them saying they want to be more active in the fight against climate change.
+Still, the city lacked solutions that engaged residents or provided them with a way to directly contribute to the city’s goal.

 Stockholm’s Biochar Project aims to reduce carbon emissions by enabling citizens to be part of carbon sequestration.
-Residents will provide plant waste to the City, which will produce biochar – a charcoal-like product that can sequester carbon in soil for thousands of years.
+Residents will provide plant waste to the city, which will produce biochar – a charcoal-like product that can sequester carbon in soil for thousands of years.
 Biochar, when placed in plant beds, improves soil structure, encourages plant growth, and helps to purify storm water run-off.
-Additionally, a by-product of the biochar production process is pyrolysis gas, which will be used to generate energy for the City’s district heating system.
-While there are examples of biochar use across Europe, Stockholm will implement the first large-scale collaboration between local authorities and citizens in the generation of the product.
+Additionally, a by-product of the biochar production process is pyrolysis gas, which will be used to generate energy for the city’s district heating system.
+While there are examples of biochar use across Europe, Stockholm is implementing the first large-scale collaboration between local authorities and citizens in the generation of the product.

-Stockholm’s first physical biochar plant launched in March 2017.
-The City anticipates the plant will produce 7,000 tons of biochar by 2020, which will sequester 25,200 tons of CO2 (the equivalent of taking 3,500 cars off the road) and produce a corresponding 25,200 megawatt hours of energy.
+Stockholm’s first physical biochar plant opened in March 2017—and four more are planned to be completed by the end of 2018.
+The City anticipates these five plants will produce 7,000 tons of biochar by 2020, sequestering 25,200 tons of CO2 (the equivalent of taking 3,500 cars off the road) and producing a corresponding 25,200 megawatt hours of energy.
 Click here to learn more about the biochar life cycle.

-The City has already received nearly 100 requests from cities and organizations who are interested in replicating the program.
+The city has already received nearly 100 requests from cities and organizations that are interested in replicating the program.
 As a result, the team has published a replication manual and checklist for reference.